Menu

 In order for your study scores to be added together to make up your ATAR, your raw VCE study scores need to be scaled up or down by VTAC.

-A scaled study scoretakes into account the different levels of competition in different study areas, measured by how well the students in that subject performed in other subjects.
+A scaled study score takes into account the different levels of competition in different study areas, measured by how well the students in that subject performed in other subjects.

-In general, maths and science subjects are scaled up and arts subjects are scaled down.
+In general, maths and science subjects are scaled up, and arts subjects are scaled down.
 English and business subjects will usually remain the same.

 There is a misconception that this scaling is based on how difficult the subject is but, in general, subjects are designed to be equally challenging.
 The scaling is based on how strong the competition in the subject is.